JeanKesselring/mt-exercise-03/README.md

     ./scripts/train.sh

-(if on a device **without** CUDA, disable that in the train.sh file. the `sudo` command in line 18 is necessary for users running on WSL2, since it reaches across filesystems)
+(if on a device **without** CUDA, disable that in the train.sh file.
+And when working with CUDA, make sure to assign the graphics card of your choice to the `device`-variable in the training script.)

 The training process can be interrupted at any time, and the best checkpoint will always be saved.